-A mid-air collision between a Boeing 727 and a fighter jet in Japan kills 162 people on this day in 1971.
+A mid-air collision between a Boeing 727 and a fighter jet in Japan kills 162 people on July 30, 1971.
 The military plane was flying without radar.

 All Nippon Airways Flight 58 was traveling from Chitose Airport in Hokkaido to Tokyo, filled largely with members of a group dedicated to the assistance of war victims.
 Takeoff was uneventful and the plane soon reached 28,000 feet.
 Cruising over the Japanese Alps, Flight 58 suddenly encountered two military jets.